 Discovery Theater's Health & Safety Protocols

-As Discovery Theater prepares to return to live performances for our 2022-2023 season, we wanted to share more information about what we have done and are doing to make your in-person experience as safe as possible.
-These policies are meant to protect our audience, artists, and staff from the spread of COVID-19.
+Discovery Theater returned to live, in-person performances in December of 2022.
+This page contains information about what we have done and are doing to make your in-person experience as safe as possible.
+These guidelines are meant to protect our audience, artists, and staff from the spread of certain illnesses, such as COVID-19 and the flu.
 Policies are subject to change based on recommendations from the Centers for Disease Control and Prevention (CDC) and local governments.

-We ask that if you (or your student/child) feel sick, please stay home, even if you have tested negative for COVID-19.
-We are happy to discuss re-booking anyone who is feeling unwell to best protect our audience members, artists, and staff from illness.
+We ask that if you (or your student/child) feel sick, please stay home.
+We are happy to discuss re-booking anyone who is feeling unwell.

 Mask Policy